 In May 2014, with the intention of reducing the instances of prosecution for LLP for imports, MinAF amended the implementing regulation of the Biosafety Law.
-It defined "contamination" in a product and established a 0.9 percent threshold, over which products are considered "contaminated."
+The amendment defined the term "contamination" and established a 0.9 percent threshold over which products are considered "contaminated."
 For example, GE feed can be used if the GE trait is under the 0.9 percent threshold and was approved for feed use.
 However, the amendment does not clearly explain how "contamination" changes the ability to market products or commodities with unapproved GE traits.
 For detailed information, please see GAIN report "Turkey Amends Biotechnology Regulation" dated 5/29/2014.